sampsaoinonen/TiRa-RouteOptimizer/documentation/specifications.md

 **In this project:**

--  **Primary Language**: Python will be used to implement the core algorithms A* and Fringe Search, as well as handling the backend of the application.
+-  **Primary Language**: Python is being used to implement the core algorithms A* and Fringe Search, as well as handling the backend of the application with Flask.

 -  **Frontend**: The user interface (UI) is developed using **JavaScript** for rendering and interactivity of the street network and route visualizations.